One way to increase your website traffic without having to write brand new content is to improve old blog posts you published a while ago.

-If you have content that is popular on social media and you get lots of shares and clicks from Facebook or Pinterest, it's a good idea to refresh it.
+If you popular blog posts that perform well on social media and you get lots of shares and clicks from Facebook or Pinterest, it's a good idea to refresh them.

 Because if people are already sharing them, it means that other people are also going to like the newer and improved version of your content.

 So what you want to do next is to update your super valuable piece of content to make sure other people can find this piece of content organically, and not just on social media.

 Which I'm afraid is going to involve some SEO work, but you can use Outranking to do this easily if you're clueless about SEO.
 I talk a bit more about Outranking further down.

 Is it worth updating low traffic posts?

 Maybe you're wondering if it's worth doing this.
 After all, there are some blog posts that will never rank on Google.